 When Does Jewish Book Month Take Place?

 Jewish Book Month takes place the month before the holiday Hanukkah, which is scheduled according to the Jewish calendar.
 Therefore, the exact date of Jewish Book Month celebration changes from year to year.
-For example, the 2015 Jewish Book Month dates are November 6 – December 6, as Hanukkah starts sundown on December 6.
+For example, the 2018 Jewish Book Month dates were November 2-December 2, as Hanukkah started at sundown on December 2.

 The Origins and History of Jewish Book Month